Important Dates for 2023

 What does it cost to attend?

-Students are responsible for arranging transportation to Columbus, MS on Sunday, June 4 and for their departure on Friday, June 9.
-Housing, meals, instructional materials, and transportation to and from Jackson, MS are provided at no cost to participants.
-In addition, a full tuition scholarship covers the cost of each student’s enrollment at The W, so the two hours of college credit are also free to students.
+Students are responsible for arranging transportation to Columbus, MS on the morning of Sunday, June 2 and for their departure on the early evening of Friday, June 7.
+Housing, meals, instructional materials, and transportation to and from Jackson, MS during the week are provided at no cost to participants.
+In addition, a full tuition scholarship covers the cost of each student’s enrollment at The W during the summer term, so the two hours of college credit are also free to students.

 NEW MS is free to students thanks to the generous financial support of The W, the Ascend Fund (a collaborative fund dedicated to accelerating the pace of change toward gender parity in U.S. politics), and private donors.